maekitalo/cxxtools/doc/logging-howto.markdown

 To enable just one single level the first character must be '|'.
 So to enable just _ERROR_ the setting must be |_ERROR_.

 The _file_ entry enabled logging to a file.
-I guess you guessed it already.
-With cxxtools 2.3 the setting may contain environ variables e.g.
+The file name may contain environment variables e.g. "/home/$USER/log/foo.log".
-"/home/$USER/log/foo.log".
 See the class _cxxtools::EnvSubst_ for details.

 When a file is defined and both _maxfilesize_ and _maxbackupindex_ the file is automatically rotated.